About

 Core Features

-- AI workout plan generation
+- AI workout planning and coaching suggestions

-- Strava integration for automatic cardio tracking
+- Strava integration for automatic cardio ingestion and analysis

 Why It Matters

-- iOS
+- TypeScript

 - NLP